 Versace would move to diversify their offerings, including the release of Versace editions of Lamborghini cars and AgustaWestland helicopters.
 They also partnered with investors to launch a series of Versace Palazzo hotels.
-All these offshoots of the primary Versace design house would carry on the Versace logo and Medusa emblem, furthering the design's popularity.
+All these offshoots of the primary Versace design house would carry on the Versace logo meaning and Medusa emblem, furthering the design's popularity.

-Initially, the design for the Versace logo dictated the emblem be black with a white background, however, the logo changes colour with a notable frequency between product lines, showing up as colour matched with clothing, or as silver or gold on jewelry and other accessories.
+Initially, the design for the Versace symbol dictated the emblem be black with a white background, however, the logo changes colour with a notable frequency between product lines, showing up as colour matched with clothing, or as silver or gold on jewelry and other accessories.
 While traditionally inadvisable for a brand, this trait could be regarded as a testament to the logo retention of the Medusa emblem.

 The brand has often been described as the "rock and roll designer," referencing its extensive roster of celebrity clientele.
 These customers often flaunted their latest purchases on the red carpet, on social media, and in music videos, propelling the Medusa Head logo into a level of a cultural phenom.

-At the same time, the Versace logo emanates simplicity.
+At the same time, the Versace symbol emanates simplicity.
 It is styled with inspiration from ancient greek design, invoking a timeless and graceful design similar to the garments worn by those featured in Greek mythology.

 The storied and intricate past of the Versace brand (and by extension, their logo) details an inspired artist who was able to leverage a brand to become an international fashion and design icon.

-Best Gianni Versace Quotes
+Best Gianni Versace quotes